coesu/nix-config/home/core/nvim/README.md

-Based on ThePrimeagens config and nvim kickstart and with stolen stuff from everywhere else.
+Based on ThePrimeagens config and nvim kickstart